sumeshvignancorp/Advanced_Telematics/READ.md

    Install PyCharm Community Edition by selecting the default settings during the installation process.

 4. Open the Project :
    Open the "Advanced_telematics" project in PyCharm.
 At the bottom of the window, ensure the Python interpreter is set to Python.
-If not, click on "Python 3.12" or add a new interpreter.
+If not, click on "Python 3.12" or add a new interpreter.(You can see this at bottom right side as Python 3.12 click on it & set)

 5. Add Required Packages :
    - Go to Main Menu -> Settings -> Project: Advanced_telematics -> Python Interpreter.